VEXtraterrestrial-Dawgs/2020-rise-above/README.md

 This is the repository for Team 47B, VEX IQ 2020-2021 season challenge Rise Above.

 Our Engineering Notebook records our design process and meetings during the entire season.
 You can read it using the Table of Contents below.
+Our code, images, and data are also linked at the bottom of the Table of Contents.
 - You can click on any link to read that day's notes.
 - For every day's notes, GitHub will show the History at the top of who edited that day's notes and when (see example below).